-Rather, the Motion is merely the latest salvo in Appellants' ongoing efforts to prevent execution on the district court's March 29, 2019 Judgment without having to post a bond.
-Though Appellants' multiple collateral attacks on the Judgment in California, Arizona, and the United States Bankruptcy Court for the District of Nevada have failed, they ultimately obtained a stay of Respondent's collection efforts in California by the Superior Court for Orange County (the "California Court") on the basis that the Judgment is not a final order so long as this appeal remains pending, despite this Court's denial of Appellants' motion for a stay pending appeal.
+The Motion is yet another transparent attempt to continue Appellants' ongoing efforts to prevent execution on the district court's March 29, 2019 Judgment without having to post a bond.
+Though Appellants' multiple collateral attacks on the Judgment in California, Arizona, and the United States Bankruptcy Court for the District of Nevada have failed, they ultimately obtained a stay of Respondent's collection efforts in California by the Superior Court for Orange County (the "California Court") without posting a bond on the basis that the Judgment is not a final order so long as this appeal remains pending, despite this Court's denial of Appellants' motion for a stay pending appeal.
+On December 2, 2020, just hours before Appellants filed their Motion, the California Court continued a hearing on Respondent's request to set a bond, pending since August 2020, from December 18 to January 22, 2021.
+The delay is crippling at this point and, as no extraordinary circumstances have been shown, the Motion must be denied.